chastitywhiterose/Chastity-Chess-Chapters/resume/ChastityResumeRevolution.md

 ## Summary

-I am a writer of books, blogs, and commentary with a focus on making Chess accessible to low-income people through the power of free and open-source software.
-I use words, video recordings, and graphic design to teach Chess to as many people as possible in a way they can understand.
-However, my technical skills can apply to other roles outside of what I do for my own business.
+Chastity is a writer with a focus on making Chess accessible to low-income people through free and open-source software.
+She uses words, video recordings, and graphic design to teach Chess and other topics to as as many people as possible.

 ## Skills and Applications: